Msa360/instagrambot/README.md

 # instagrambot
-instagram bot as a personal project
+Instagram bot as a personal project made in Python